Use of torture since 1948: Philippines

 During the rule of Ferdinand Marcos, torture and degrading treatment were routine in police custody.
 Political prisoners were often beaten, burned with irons, placed in stress positions, sexually abused, and subjected to electric shock, among other severe methods.

 Portugal

 During the Estado Novo in Portugal, the secret police is known to have used torture on political prisoners.
 Detainees were forced to remain standing for hours on end in a method called the "statue" (Portuguese: estátua), were kept in cramped, wet cells with no natural light, were beaten during trials, faced threats against themselves and their family members, or were forced to listen to the same music or sounds for extended periods of time.
 These practices were revealed in an inquiry and subsequent investigation and trial of secret police practices in 1957.

 Romania

 Under the communist regime of Gheorghe Gheorghiu-Dej, and later that of Nicolae Ceaușescu, torture was often used against political and religious prisoners, including those incarcerated during the notorious Pitești Experiment.

+Torture as a penalty was abolished after the fall of the communist regime.

+From 2003 through 2005, during the War on Terror, Romania hosted a secret CIA black site where prisoners were tortured.